-A self-liquidating funnel is a tactic that a brand can utilise not to make a profit but to create leads.
-The main aim is to breakeven the ad costs.
-This funnel works because when brands can get leads for free, any profit that can be made from these leads in the future will be pure profit.
-It is the best way to acquire tons of leads – and out of this bunch – are numerous potential customers.
+A self-liquidating funnel is a tactic that a brand can use not to make a profit, but to create leads.
+The principal aim is to breakeven on ad costs.
+The funnel works because when brands get leads for free, any profit generated from these leads will be pure profit.
+It is the best way to gain a lot of leads, and many potential customers are likely to be among them.

-By selling something so cheap, brands will not be able to make a profit but will surely be able to convert a small portion of any cold traffic.
-This will not bring any profit but will be able to cover any ad expenses.
+By selling something so cheap, brands cannot make a profit but will convert a small portion of any cold traffic.
+This will not bring any profit but will cover any lingering ad expenses.

 Automated Webinar Funnel

-An automated webinar funnel is usually used for products and services that fall within the range of $297 – $1997.
-Webinars are awesome because they are structured in a way that brands can spend a lot of time to present their products or services to the customers.
-After a webinar, the lead will most likely warm up to the brand.
-So the brand must have a proven offer even before attempting to build an automated sales funnels.
+Using an automated webinar funnel for products and services that falls within the range of $297 – $1997 is typically the norm.
+The structure of webinars is great for brands because they can spend a lot of time presenting their products or services to customers.
+After a webinar, the lead will usually be more receptive to the brand.
+So the brand should have a solid offer before trying to build an automated sales funnel.

 Free + Shipping sales funnel

 Brands can offer to send the product for free to the customers.
-All that they have to do is pay for printing + shipping.
-When brands get customers to take out a credit card to pay for a book, it is easy to get a list of eager buyers who are willing to purchase.
-Also getting the free book means the brand will be able to introduce what they have to offer in an informative way.
+All that they have to do is pay for printing and shipping.
+When brands get customers to take out a credit card to pay for a book, it is easy to get a list of eager buyers who will purchase.
+Also, getting the free book means the brand will introduce what they offer informatively.

 Lead magnet + Email funnels

-Lead magnets encourage the consumers to provide their email address in exchange for content or a product.
-They will then be nurtured further into the funnel by drip email campaigns.
+Lead magnets encourage the consumers to provide their email address for content or a product.
+Utilising drip email campaigns will nurture leads further into the funnel.

 Email marketing funnel models

-Email may be worn and weathered, but it by no means is ineffective.
-According to a 2018 report by Emarsys titled, Adapting to the pace of omnichannel commerce, 81% of small to medium businesses rely on email as their primary customer acquisition channel.
+Email may be outdated and weathered, but they are not ineffective.
+According to a 2018 report by Emarsys titled Adapting to the pace of omnichannel commerce, 81% of small to medium businesses rely on email as their primary customer acquisition channel.